arnxxau/Matorikkusu/README.md

 ~~~

 ## Future updates
-It is expected for Matorikkusu to contain an Operator Interpreter in order to operate between without having to call the specified function:
+It is expected for Matorikkusu to contain an Operator Interpreter in order to operate between Matrix without having to call the specified function:
 `"(A * B + C) * D"`.
 It is also expected to run some code optimisations regarding the multiplication algorithm which seems to be the most resource demanding at the moment.
 ## Thanks for using Matorikkusu :)!